Money Bite-Size Read:

 6. Switch fast fashion for responsibly disposing of clothes

 7. Switch standby mode for turning off appliances

-8. Switch supermarket impulse shopping for planning out your meals
+8. Switch impulse food shopping for planned meals

 9. Switch financial ignorance for knowing where your money is invested